ertugrulerden/autoMultiMailSender/README.md

    - Customize SMTP settings if needed
    - Enter email subject and body
    - Add recipient email addresses (one per line)
+   - Add comments in recipient list by starting lines with //
+   - Set delay between emails if needed
    - Upload any attachments if needed

 4. Click "Send Emails" to start the sending process